 - 40 percent of respondents think the world is best understood through reason, while 40 percent think the world is best understood through feeling (the remaining 20 percent are ambivalent).

 - 41 percent of respondents believe the world is a spiritual place, whereas 35 percent believe the world is a material place (the remaining 24 percent are ambivalent).

 - 36 percent of respondents believe people are basically generous and 38 percent believe people are basically selfish (the remaining 26 percent are ambivalent).

 These preliminary results provide a glimpse into the hearts and minds of the Canadian youth climate movement.
 This study is ongoing, and we are currently assessing to extent to which ideological commitments are related to climate action priorities, actions, and tactics.
 We are also analyzing the responses to questions on a wide range of other topics, including youth attitudes about the relationship between climate action and systemic inequality, technological solutions to climate change, the role of capitalism in driving green innovation, and youth attitudes about financial actors.

-Coming Fall 2021: Key insights and recommendations for effective engagement and collaboration within the youth climate movement will be presented in a Collaboration Toolkit for youth climate activists and youth-led climate organizations.
+Coming December 2021: Findings and insights from the study will be published in an Insight Report.
 Comparative analysis between other key climate stakeholders will continue in 2022.